-The Cryptoflex 8K module defines two distinct roles that are supported by the on-card cryptographic system: the Cryptographic Officer and the Cardholder (User).
-The

-Cryptographic Officer is established in control of the card during the manufacturing process and this role is authenticated to the card by knowledge of a key set, generally referred to as the Master Transport Key (MTK).
+The Cryptoflex 32K e-Gate module defines two distinct roles that are supported by the on-card cryptographic system: the Cryptographic Officer and the Cardholder (User).
+The Cryptographic Officer is established in control of the card during the manufacturing process and this role is authenticated to the card by knowledge of a key set, generally referred to as the Master Transport Key (MTK).
 The Cardholder (User) role is authenticated by knowledge of a PIN.

-Cryptoflex cards that are to be deployed are prepared in a batch operation called prepersonalization.
+Cryptoflex 32K e-Gate cards that are to be deployed are prepared in a batch operation called pre-personalization.
 This operation specifically includes installing the basic file structure on the card and establishing the access conditions for this file structure.
 Establishing the file structure first requires creating a Master File on the card.
 System software establishes the access condition that knowledge of the MTK is required to create the Master File; hence, this is an operation which can only be performed by the Cryptographic Officer.

 The basic file system typically has specific files allocated for holding keys.
 These files are created with associated files which contain PIN codes.
-During pre-personalization, a generic PIN code is created on the card; e.g. the character string '00000000'.
-At this time, there are no actual keys present on the card and card security is still maintained by physical possession of the card by the Cryptographic Officer.
+During pre-personalization, a generic PIN code is created on the card.
+At this time, there are no application keys present on the card and card security is still maintained by physical possession of the card by the Cryptographic Officer and knowledge of the MTK.

-During the personalization operation in which each card is personalized for an individual cardholder, keys are generated in the off-card environment and loaded onto the card (into the pre-existing key files) under control of the Cryptographic Officer.
+During the personalization operation in which each card is personalized for an individual cardholder, keys are generated in the off-card environment and loaded, encrypted form, onto the card (into the pre-existing key files) under control of the Cryptographic Officer.

-When the Cryptographic Officer installs the file structure on the card and establishes the generic PIN, a "PIN reset PIN" may also be established.
+When the Cryptographic Officer installs the file structure on the card and establishes the generic PIN, a "CryptoOfficer Unblock PIN" may also be established.
 Knowledge of this PIN is retained by the Cryptographic Officer.
-If a mute card is presented to the Cryptographic Officer, it may be "rehabilitated" through knowledge of the "PIN reset PIN".
+If a blocked card is presented to the Cryptographic Officer, it may be "rehabilitated" through knowledge of the "CryptoOfficer Unblock PIN".

-The Cryptoflex module insures the authentication of off-card entities and provides them with cryptographic services according to their role.
+The Cryptoflex 32K e-Gate module insures the authentication of off-card entities and provides them with cryptographic services according to their role and as such is a role-based authentication module.